the-vision/jarvis-core/data/nlu.md

 ## intent: score
 - score
-- what is the Score
+- what is the score
-- match Score
+- match score
-- today's match Score
+- today's match score
 - what's happening in match
 - match updates